J.K. Rowling World Book Day Chat

 JKR: Ooh, good question.
 There’s your answer.

-Question from Rita: What happend to Harry’s grandparents?
+Question from Rita: What happened to Harry’s grandparents?
 Will we ever learn about them?

 JKR: They’re all dead and not particularly important to the story, although you will find out a little bit more.